fieldtrip/website/workshop/kenya2026.md

 The eyes open and closed conditions were both recorded for 2 minutes.

 The stimulus presentation scripts were implemented with [Psychopy](https://psychopy.org/) and are together with a number of demonstration scripts shared on our [download server](https://download.fieldtriptoolbox.org/workshop/kenya2026/psychopy).
 We used LSL for the synchronization of the oddball experiments.
 The scripts `visual5.py` and `auditory3.py` were the ones used for the actual recording.
-Eash presented 150 stimuli, with an ITI of about 1 second, resulting in about 2.5 minutes of data for each.
+150 stimuli were presented both both conditions, with an ITI of about 1 second, resulting in about 2.5 minutes of data for each recording.

 The EEG data is stored in the [XDF](https://github.com/sccn/xdf) format and also available from [download server](https://download.fieldtriptoolbox.org/workshop/kenya2026/data).
 We recorded `sub02` on the day of the workshop itself, and recorded the EEG data of another volunteer `sub01` with the same experimental paradigms while preparing the on day before.